Kadhi pakora is mouth-watering dumplings that will satisfy your savoury cravings for comfort and delicacy.

 Both the pakoras and the yoghurt sauce are pretty simple and easy to make.
 But it may take a bit of time and effort because you have to prepare two main things before you cook them together to make kadhi pakora.

-This creamy and luscious savoury dish is popular among Indian and Pakistani cuisines.
+This creamy and luscious savoury dish is popular among Indian and Pakistani foods.
 Just like most traditional foods, there are numerous ways of cooking the dish.
 And the recipe I’m sharing with you here is based on the Pakistani way that my extended family passed the knowledge on to me.

 The first time I tried the dish, I was confused.
 Because I was told that we were having a curry.
 So I was expecting meat or vegetables cooked in spices and tomatoes gravy type of food.
 Just like curry.
 Instead, I was having a bowl of pale looking creamy sauce with soft-ish dumplings sticking out of the gravy.